j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 - For now, bot is planned to be updated after each major game update (next being update ``50``)
 - Other than that, new game plans might be added on an infrequent basis
+    - For a list of all current plans, [see this](docs/Plans.md)

 **[Supported display resolutions]**

 - Resolutions with **16:9 aspect ratio are heavily recommended** as bot can easily scale mouse/text locations between similar interfaces.
 - With ultrawide resolutions, game seems to restrict in-game area into a 16:9 box and extend unused space with border texture.
-With some minor adjustments, bot should work just fine.
+With some adjustments, bot should work just fine (but this has not been tested).
-- For an arbitrary aspect ratio, game is likely to add/remove border textures and change button/text locations during gameplay.
-Bot offers two possible fixes for this:
+- For an arbitrary aspect ratio, game is likely to add or remove vertical/horizontal border textures and change button/text locations during gameplay.
+Bot has a solution for this:
     - for borders: check manually the pixel widths/heights of border textures, then add this offset using 'in-game resolution shift' setting.
     - for locations: record all static coordinate locations on your current resolution and replace existing custom
-    values: <u>this a lot of work</u>, and I have yet to test and confirm it functions 100% as intended.
+    values: <u>this requires a lot of work</u>

 **[OS support]**